Happy99/cat-blog/README.md

 - removing article without image cause error because of imageId is null - should be handeled and returned that just article was deleted if so
 - deleting article with imageId that does not exist in db - images cause error - it needs to be handled so just article will be deleted
 - need to revalidate paths to article detail
+- hamburger menu does not work after adding bootstrap javascript into document manually
 - error handling at all - I tried do it properly in Admin Dashobard but I bet I forgot something somwhere + in need of refactoring, refactoring ...

 ### Missing: